 |DAISY Text||3 Days|

 Home Reader Service

-Available only in St. John's and Corner Brook.
+Available only in St. John's, Gander, Grand Falls-Windsor, and Corner Brook.

-The Home Reader Service in St. John's and Corner Brook delivers materials free of charge to residents of either community if they are:
+The Home Reader Service delivers materials free of charge to residents in these communities if they are:

-This service will deliver new books and take back the previously loaned materials on a rotating schedule.
+This service will deliver new books and take back previously loaned materials on a rotating schedule.